ripuns/SpineGuard/README.md

 ## 2. System Architecture

-Pentabyte consists of three main components that work together: the hardware for data collection, a Python backend for data processing and machine learning, and a Next.js web application for the user interface.
+SpineGuard consists of three main components that work together: the hardware for data collection, a Python backend for data processing and machine learning, and a Next.js web application for the user interface.

 ```
       +-------------------+      +----------------------+      +--------------------+